autonlab/pmx_data/autonomous_underwater_vehicle/README.md

 16. w_pitch: The angular velocity (in degrees/s) of rotation around the y-axis in the body coordinate frame, measured by nine-axis IMU.
 17. w_yaw: The angular velocity (in degrees/s) of rotation around the z-axis in the body coordinate frame, measured by nine-axis IMU.

-Dataset cane be used to validate a model-free fault diagnosis method (the method is proposed in the paper titled Model-free fault diagnosis for autonomous underwater vehicles using sequence convolutional neural network.
+Dataset can be used to validate a model-free fault diagnosis method (the method is proposed in the paper titled Model-free fault diagnosis for autonomous underwater vehicles using sequence convolutional neural network.
 The citation is contained in the sources file in Documentation folder).

 # Sources for the given dataset: